 Beware of changes in the law

 We cannot give for granted that the law that was in place for decades will not change.
-On the contrary, there have been several attempts to pass reform on the Italian citizenship regulation.
+There have been several attempts to pass reform on the Italian citizenship regulation.

 One of the main points of reform is to cut the possibility to give citizenship status down to the second generation.

-Read all the details of the foreseeable changes in Italian citizenship law in my article “Italian Citizenship Law: Follow Ancestry Bill Updates”.
+You are welcome to read here all the details of the foreseeable changes in Italian citizenship law in my article “Italian Citizenship Law: Follow Ancestry Bill Updates”.

 Time is of the essence.
-If (when) the reform will pass, like any new law in civil and administrative matters in Italy, it will apply immediately to all citizenship processes in course, both at Consulates and in Courts.Â
+If (when) the reform will pass, like any new law in civil and administrative matters in Italy, it will apply immediately to all citizenship processes in course, both at Consulates and in Courts.
+For more information: “The Future of Italian Dual Citizenship: What Applicants Need to Know”

 Conclusions

-Before embarking on the process of an Italian citizenship application in court, it is crucial to consider that you are going to be on a real trial in the justice system of a country that you may not know so well.
+Before embarking on the process of an Italian citizenship application in court, it is crucial to consider that you are going to be on a full trial in the justice system of a country that you may not know so well.
 The result, although there are consistent precedents, is not certain.
 Especially in a legal system that is not based on precedents like that of Italy and those of all continental European states.
 When weighing pros and cons, time and money are not the only important variables.
 Rather the quality of the information and of the legal assistance to review your documents correctly and prepare an accurate application, as well as defend your case competently in court are essential to obtain citizenship in reality.

 I lived in italia for 16 anni.I applied for citizenship 2019.one email came and i didnt noticed that email.in my application one document is expired and want to resubmit that.but unfortunately I didn’t noticed that.Now i again submit my application for citizenship with all documents needed.is it possible to fast track my citizenship process.or need to wait 2 years again?is there any way to get my citizenship as early as possible.